cbcrg/bengen/README.md

 You need to follow these steps :

-1. Clone the repository and modify it by adding your new MSa
+1. **Clone** the repository and modify it by adding your new MSa
-2. Do a pull request to merge the project
+2. Do a **pull request** to merge the project
-3. Upload the docker images on dockerhub
+3. **Upload the docker images** on dockerhub

-Afterwards the maintainer of the project will recieve a notification and accept it if the modification is relevant to the project.
-Then the maintainer triggers the computation and the new reults are going to be shown on a public HTML page.
+Afterwards the maintainer of the project will recieve a notification and accept it if relevant to the project.
+Then the maintainer triggers the computation and the new results are shown on a public HTML page.
 <br>
 ![alt tag](https://github.com/luisas/prova/blob/master/Bengen2.0.png)

+#Final Notes
+The project is still under construction.